Literacy Initiative

 Multisensory Approach

-According to research by Dr. Reid Lyon up to 2 out of 3 children learn best in a multisensory approach, not in the linear methods of reading comprehension used in most schools.
-Multisensory approaches integrate auditory, visual and kinesthetic learning modalities into the each step of the process.
-Through the multisensory Approach to Language, our Literacy Initiative builds on the smallest Unit of sight, sound or thought, teaching to the intellect, and ensuring youth success by providing developmentally appropriate learning experiences in a positive environment.
+According to research by Dr. Reid Lyon, up to two out of three children learn best in a multisensory approach, not in the linear methods of reading comprehension used in most schools.
+Multisensory approaches integrate auditory, visual, and kinesthetic learning modalities into each step of the process.
+Through the multisensory Approach to Language, our Literacy Initiative builds on the Smallest Unit of sight, sound, or thought, teaching to the intellect, and ensuring youth success by providing developmentally appropriate learning experiences in a positive environment.

 Program Impact